20 Business Casual Outfits for Women [Ideas & Inspiration]

 Best Colors for Redheads

 Green, navy, and cream look fabulous on a redhead.
 Like blondes, redheads need to proceed with caution when it comes to color.
-Their bright red strands take center stage, and the color of their clothes need to complement their hair, skin, and eye color.
+Their bright red strands take center stage, and the color of their clothes needs to complement their hair, skin, and eye color.

 With pale redheads, the cream will almost always look better than stark white, and navy is a better color to wear than black.
 These are your dark and light neutrals.
 Also, opt to wear a soft cream or camel instead of a pastel pink or blue.
 Your bright red locks will overpower pastels.